KaddeOucif/weblogic/README.md

-# WebLogic Cloud
+# WebLogic for OCI

-WebLogic Cloud Hands on Labs
+WebLogic for OCI Hands on Labs